eetti/bpm/REAMDE.md

 The following spark applications ingest a series of health records spacificaly heart beats record evert 0.5 seconds over 15 minutes.

 >Source: [MIT Dataset](#)
+### Prequisites
+- Install python, spark and kafka
+- Start Kafka
+- Create 2 topics.
+In the sample code the topics are called: input, output

 ### Usage

 1. We need to insert data into the kafka input topic.
 You would need the filename and the kafka topic name.
 >`python streamer.py data/hr.7257-time.txt input `